Death Valley in One Day: Don’t Make These 6 Mistakes

 Help simplify your one-day in Death Valley National Park itinerary and plan your driving route in advance.
 Since you have limited time, you need to be on top of your game and have a clear direction of where you are going.

-To get to Zabriskie Point: From Furnace Creek, drive southeast on Highway 109 for 4 miles.
+🚗 To get to Zabriskie Point: From Furnace Creek Visitor Center, drive southeast on Highway 109 for 4 miles.
 Turn right into the parking lot for Zabriskie Point.

 Time Spent: 1 hour for sunrise.
 If not going at sunrise 15 to 20 minutes

-First up for your one day in Death Valley itinerary is Zabriskie Point.
+First up for your Death Valley 1 day itinerary is Zabriskie Point.
 At Zabriskie Point, you will experience stunning panoramic views of the badlands.

 It is a short and paved uphill walk to the vista point.
 The golden rugged rock formations make for a jaw-dropping landscape.
-You should plan to see Zabriskie Point at either sunrise or sunset.
+One of the best ways to see Zabriskie Point is at sunrise.

 We arrived way too early for sunrise!
-Once you get to the parking lot, it is pretty easy to navigate the short hike to the top.
-It took us less than 10 minutes.
+The hike from the parking lot to the viewpoint is short, under 10 minutes.
 However, be mindful that the sun is rising over a mountain range.

 • Wear layers: it was very chilly in the morning.